 Mechanics lien claims can create havoc on a construction job.
 They can cause major financial risks for property owners, construction lenders, and general contractors.
 And, quite frankly, keeping up with all of the mechanics lien laws, preliminary notice requirements, and chasing lien waivers down can be a total mess.
 To help all stakeholders on a construction project better manage the lien rights process and lien risks, many states have structured “Notice of Commencement” filing requirements and processes.

-These notice of commencement processes help all parties establish when a project begins, who is involved, and get everyone on the same page to make the exchange of notices & waivers easy.
+Notices of Commencement help all parties establish when a project begins, who is involved, and get everyone on the same page to make the exchange of notices & waivers easy.
 This article provides you with a comprehensive guide to understand what these documents are, why they matter, how they impact lien rights and lien risks for stakeholders, and more.

 What is a Notice of Commencement?

 The Notice of Commencement (sometimes called a “Notice of Project Commencement,” a “Notice of Contract,” or “Affidavit of Commencement”) is most simply explained as a document that formally designates the beginning of a construction project.
 Only a few states have notice of commencement processes.
 When starting a project in one of these states, whether or not you file a NOC may significantly impact the lien rights process on the job.

 Also, a notice of commencement is not a preliminary notice, a notice of intent to lien, or other types of construction notices.
 There are many, many different “construction notices” that get exchanged during the course of a job.
 This is a good post to help you understand the differences between all the construction notices: Notices Sent In Construction: FAQs, Forms, And Guide.